Nigel de Grey: World War II

-In World War II Nigel de Grey was assigned to the "Government Code and Cypher School" (GC&CS) at Bletchley Park, where he concentrated on German traffic encrypted on the Enigma cipher machine.
+In World War II Nigel de Grey was assigned to the Government Code and Cypher School (GC&CS) at Bletchley Park, where he concentrated on German traffic encrypted on the Enigma cipher machine.
 In September 1941 he provided a report to the Prime Minister with the first references from German authorities to their own police battalions systematically levelling villages and removing their populations.
 One signal boasted of 30,000 executions "in the central area".
 Following a warning made in a speech to parliament by Churchill, a German circular in October 1941 cautioned that no further references to "sensitive operations" should be made on wireless channels.
+The intelligence collected by De Grey from the German Domino cypher later played an indirect role in building the evidence case at the Nuremberg Trials.

 After World War II de Grey remained with GC&CS, which became GCHQ in 1946.
 Eventually he became a deputy director and led a team working on Soviet cable traffic.
 He retired in 1951 and died a very short time later of a heart-attack in Piccadilly, London.
 His wife, whom he married in 1910, survived him.